 Selectman Dan Burns was communicating remotely from his business trip out of the country, but he had to board a flight before they voted.
 He was expected to vote against it.

 "There are sections of the bylaw that are fine, but we need to have more debate and discussion before we approve it," Burns said remotely.
-"I would like it to be removed from the warrant and brought back in the fall, when we would have an opportunity for more discussion."

 The political-sign bylaw, proposed by Building Commissioner Mark LaLumiere, would have enacted a 6-square-foot sign maximum, as well as restricted property owners to four signs per lot.